MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 1. When using Linux, make sure your `.crx` extension file is available on the machine that the extension will be installed on.
 Copy the `.crx` extension file to a local directory, or use a network share that is reachable from the machine.

-1. Create a <!--todo: preferences?--> JSON file where the name of the file corresponds to the ID of your extension.
+1. Create a JSON file where the name of the file corresponds to the ID of your extension.
 For example, create a JSON file with the file name `aaaaaaaaaabbbbbbbbbbcccccccccc.json`.

 1. Depending on your operating system, save the JSON file to one of the following folders: